M. M. Kalburgi: Reactions

 Kalburgi's assassination was condemned by many political leaders and social activists.
-The Karnataka Chief Minister Siddaramaiah reacted to the murder calling Kalburgi "progressive thinker" and said that the government had treated the incident "very seriously", and that culprits would be traced soon and "strictest punishment" would be meted out in accordance to law.
+The Karnataka Chief Minister Siddaramaiah reacted to the murder calling Kalburgi a "progressive thinker" and said that the government had treated the incident "very seriously", and that culprits would be traced soon and "strictest punishment" would be meted out in accordance with law.
 Protests by a group of writers following the murder took place in Bangalore, led by playwright Girish Karnad.
 Protests led by pro-Kannada organizations, students and activists took place in other parts of Karnataka subsequently.
 Also, as a mark of protest, noted writers Uday Prakash and Chandrashekhar Patil decided to return their Sahitya Akademi Award and Pampa Awards.
 In October 2015, writer Nayantara Sahgal also returned Sahitya Akademi Award citing his murder among other incidents with people being "killed for not agreeing with the ruling [party's] ideology."
 Shashi Deshpande, K. Satchidanandan, P.K.
 Parakkadvu, and Aravind Malagatti resigned from the Akademi office.
 A number of Kannada writers also returned their Karnataka Sahitya Akademy Awards in October 2015.
 About forty national Akademi awardees returned their awards, upon which the Akademi requested the recipients to keep their awards.

-Kalburgi, was a progressive voice among Lingayat.
-Kalburgi's life work has been to provide insights and raise new perspectives into the Lingayat history and community, which have many times lead to controversy and opposition from other members of the powerful Lingayat community that he was member of.
-K. M. Marulsidappa states "Kalburgi’s murder is less likely to implicate conventional Hindutva groups, and more likely to involve the fine rivalries and high political stakes within Lingayat caste politics."
+Kalburgi was a progressive voice among Lingayat.
+Kalburgi's life work had been to provide insights and raise new perspectives into the Lingayat history and community, which have many times led to controversy and opposition from other members of the powerful Lingayat community that he was a member of.
+K. M. Marulsidappa states "Kalburgi's murder is less likely to implicate conventional Hindutva groups, and more likely to involve the fine rivalries and high political stakes within Lingayat caste politics."
 Writer H.S Anupama says "His research work on the Lingayat community, the Vachanas and the Shaiva-Vaishnava clash had created ideological enemies to him within the community."